Nassau County Divorce Lawyer

 - Irretrievable Breakdown: This cause of action is sometimes referred to as “no fault.”
 To proceed with a “no-fault” divorce, one party must state under oath that the relationship between the spouses has broken down irretrievably for a period of at least six months.

-What Are the Requirements for Filing for Divorce?
+What Are the Requirements for Filing for Divorce in NY?

 The Domestic Relations Law of New York provides that an action for divorce may be brought if: